Skyscanner/backpack-ios/UNRELEASED.md

 **Added:**

 - Backpack/Button:
-  - Introduction of a Deprecated new Legacy Link utton, to support historic cases on the app.
+  - Introduction of a Deprecated new Legacy Link Button, to support historic cases on the app.

 ## How to write a good changelog entry